ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 ### WeatherForecast

+Here's the dataclass for a weatherforecast data entity.

 Points:
-1. Use of Attributes for Entity Framework.
+1. Entity Framework attributes used for property labelling.
 2. Implementation of `IDbRecord`.
 3. Implementation of `IValidation`.
-This will be covered later.
+We'll cover custom validation in the third article.

 ```csharp
     public class WeatherForecast : IValidation, IDbRecord<WeatherForecast>